 Slack is free - mostly.
 You'll only be able to browse and search your team's 10,000 most recent messages, and you'll be limited to 5GB of file storage and 10 apps or custom integrations (more on that later).

-Currently, there are three pricing tiers available: Free, Standard ($8 or £5.25 a month billed monthly), and Plus ($15 or £9.75 a month billed monthly).
+Currently, there are three pricing tiers available: Free, Standard ($8 or £5.25 a month per user), and Plus ($15 or £9.75 a month per user).
 A fourth tier, called Enterprise Grid, has bespoke pricing for corporates.

 How do you sign up and get started?